malpinder/recipe-book/vegan-macarons.md

 Instructions
 ------------

 If you've got chickpea water directly from the can, you'll need to render it down first.
-Simmer in a pan, stirring occaisionally, until it's roughly halved in volume.
-It should be roughly the consistency of old egg whites - runny, but still able to coat the back of a spoon.
-Leave it to cool - it will thicken up even more, to roughly the consistency of fresh whites or yolks.
+Simmer in a pan, stirring frequently, until it's roughly halved in volume.
+You'll know when you've got to the right amount because it'll start to 'clump up' into sort of strange flakes a bit like kettle fur.
+Leave it to cool - it will thicken up, to roughly the consistency of fresh egg whites.
 Measure out 70g of this thicker water.

 Sieve together the ground almonds and icing sugar.
 Try to get out all the actual lumps - there will be some grounds left in the sieve no matter how hard you try, because of how almonds work; just chuck them in too.
 Add the freeze-dried raspberries, food colouring, and exactly half of your chickpea water.
 Mix it together until it forms a (probably very stiff) paste.